LunarisLib/Lunaris-JSON/README.md

   ref* next; // if this is an array or sequence of objects in an object, this is the next one ref* child; // if this is a key -> object or key -> array, the object/array is here

-  const char* key_ptr; // start of key or value, pointer from parse
+  size_t key_ptr; // start of key or value, offset from parse

   type self_type; // its type, like NUMBER, STRING, OBJECT... bool key_is_val; // used when it is in an array.
 };
 ```

-*3 pointers, one 16 bit integer enum and a bool.
+*2 pointers, one offset, one 8 bit integer enum and a bool.
 Good enough?
 I think so.
 Better than saving an int, a double, something else and a copy of a string.*

 *I'm doing this reference thing quick so you can use it too, but maybe in the future I can make this readme better.*